-Home » Blog » Do Discount Fabric Stores & Online Websites Really Sell Quality Fabrics at 50% Off?
+Home » Blog » Are Discount Fabric Websites Really Bargains or Are They Scams?

 By Jeff Frank

-My background includes 15 years as the owner of a furniture manufacturing company.
+My background includes 15 years as the owner of an upholstered furniture manufacturing company.

 I have purchased thousands of yards of fabrics from dozens of sources.